Josh65-2201/Quest-environments-SteamVR/README.md

 1. Download and install Blender 3.4 or greater
 2. Download the .blend file from the repository
 3. Open the .blend file with Blender
+4. Use [Enviroment builder](https://github.com/VinceCrusty/Quest-Homes-Environment-Converter/releases) to test your changes